Princess Marfo

-Princess Dankwa Marfo (born 2 October 2003) is a Ghanaian professional footballer who plays as a forward for Danish A-Liga club FC Nordsjælland and the Ghanaian national team.
+Princess Dankwa Marfo (born 2 October 2003) is a Ghanaian professional footballer who plays as a forward for Eredivisie club PSV and the Ghanaian national team.
+She has previously played for Danish A-Liga club FC Nordsjælland and Bay FC of the National Women's Soccer League (NWSL).

-Early life
+Club career

 Marfo joined the Right to Dream Academy in 2014 and was the first female graduate of the academy in 2022 when she turned 18.

-Club career

-FC Nordsjælland

-Marfo made her senior team debut in March 2022, in a match against Fortuna Hjørring.
+She made her senior team debut in March 2022, in a match against Fortuna Hjørring.
 The following season she scored her first goal for the club, on 14 October 2022 against Brøndby IF.
 She signed a two-year extension with the club on 24 June 2023.

-Bay FC

-On 30 January 2024 NWSL club Bay FC acquired Marfo through a transfer fee, signing her for a contract through the 2025 season with an option for 2026.
+On 30 January 2024, NWSL club Bay FC acquired Marfo through a transfer fee, signing her for a contract through the 2025 season with an option for 2026.
 In her first season with the team, Marfo played in 9 games.
 She did not make any appearances for Bay FC her second season and ended up mutually terminating her contract with the club on 15 August 2025.

-FC Nordsjælland

 In September 2025, Marfo re-joined her former club FC Nordsjælland.

+On 22 June 2026, Dutch club PSV announced the signing of Marfo on a three-year deal.